 It is possible to define the limits of the obligation of school Boards to provide education services (and, therefore, the scope of the entitlement to free education).
-The national education guidelines issued by the Minister specify:
+The national education guidelines issued by the Minister of Education specify:

-• the outcomes desired from the school system;

-- the policy concerning teaching, learning, and assessment for the purposes of underpinning and giving direction to the way in which curriculum and assessment responsibilities are to be managed; - the subjects in which education is to be provided (including areas and levels of knowledge).
+- the outcomes desired from the school system; - the policy concerning teaching, learning, and assessment for the purposes of underpinning and giving direction to how curriculum and assessment responsibilities are to be managed; - the subjects in which education is to be provided (including areas and levels of knowledge).

-The type, level, and standard of instruction or education to be provided in state schools is specified by the Minister in broad terms through the issue of the national education guidelines or by regulation.
+The Minister of Education specifies through national education guidelines or by regulation, in broad terms, the type, level, and standard of instruction or education to be provided in state schools.

 Every school must have a school charter.
-The purpose of the charter is to establish the missions, aims, objectives, directions and targets of the school Board that will give effect to the Government's national education guidelines and the Board's priorities: section 61.
-Although the Board itself has a significant role (through the preparation of the school's charter) in determining the aims and objectives of the school and how these are to be achieved, the charter will not take effect if the Secretary of Education determines that it is inconsistent with the Education Act or the national administration guidelines: section 63A.
-The effect of a school charter is that it is an undertaking by the Board to the Minister to take all reasonable steps to ensure that the school is managed, organised and administered for the purposes set out in the school charter and the school, its students and community achieve the aims and objectives set out in the school charter: section 63.
+The purpose of the charter is to establish the missions, aims, objectives, directions and targets of the school Board that will give effect to the Government's national education guidelines and the Board's priorities: section 61 of the Education Act.
+Although the Board has a significant role (through the preparation of the school's charter) in determining the school's aims and objectives and how these are to be achieved, the charter does not take effect if the Secretary for Education determines that it is inconsistent with the Education Act or the national administration guidelines: section 63A of the Education Act.
+The effect of a school charter is that it is an undertaking by the Board to the Minister of Education to take all reasonable steps to ensure the school is managed, organised, and administered for the purposes set out in the school charter and the school, its students, and community achieve the aims and objectives set out in the school charter: section 63 of the Education Act.

 Therefore, school Boards have an obligation to provide education (which complies with the requirements of the national education guidelines).
-New Zealand citizens and residents (or children who are otherwise not foreign students under the Education Act 1989) have a statutory right to free enrolment and free education at any state school: section 3 Education Act 1989.
+New Zealand citizens and residents (or children who are otherwise not foreign students under the Education Act 1989) have a statutory right to free enrolment and free education at any state school: section 3 of the Education Act 1989.
+The provision of free education in state schools is supported by a grant by the Crown: section 79 of the Education Act.